RAN3000/RAN3000.github.io/_posts/2020-09-12-anki-settings-for-flow.md

 I've heard somebody say that the only reason people go rock climbing is to get into flow state.
 Lately you can find me pretty often at the local cliff, I compared the statement to my own experience: I am getting into flow state while climbing and it's a big source of enjoyment (though it's not the only one).

 Sometimes I get into flow state while going through my daily Anki review.
-Flow is a state we naturally desire, therefore it's something we can work on to make spaced repetition reviews emotionally more compelling.
+Flow is a state we naturally desire, therefore it's something we can work on to make spaced repetition reviews more compelling.
 I'll explain some of the changes I've made to my Anki settings in order to maximize time in flow state while reviewing my flashcards.
 <br/>I'll talk about spaced repetition for memorization.
 I think that memorization is just the tip of the iceberg, spaced repetition can aid deep understanding, it can trigger insights, thinking and reflection.
 These goals of spaced repetition are still rare, they are not well defined and ideas keep emerging, relating flow to them would be a much harder task, therefore for now I'll stick to the goal of memorizing information.

 Mihaly Csikszentmihalyi describes the environmental conditions for flow in his book [Flow: The Psychology of Optimal Experience](https://www.amazon.com/Flow-Psychology-Experience-Perennial-Classics/dp/0061339202/ref=sr_1_1?dchild=1&keywords=flow&qid=1599916631&sr=8-1).